-A Fund's possible use of borrowing, leverage or derivative instruments may result in additional risks.
+The possible use of borrowing, leverage or derivative instruments in respect of a Sub-Fund may result in additional risks.
 Leveraged investments, by their nature, increase the potential loss to investors resulting from any depreciation in the value of such investments.
-Consequently, a relatively small price movement in the underlying of a leveraged instrument may result in a substantial loss to the Fund.
+Consequently, a relatively small price movement in the underlying of a leveraged instrument may result in a substantial loss to the Sub-Fund.